 The following sections provide background information on CHErIsH as well as details of the individual work packages encompassed in this study.

-Childhood overweight obesity is an important public health concern with significant health, psychosocial and economic consequences.
-Early infant feeding practices (aged 0-2 years), including when and how parents introduce solid foods to infants, can impact overweight and obesity in childhood and later life.
+Childhood overweight and obesity is a significant public health concern, with considerable health, psychosocial and economic consequences.
+Early infant feeding practices (aged 0-2 years), including when and how parents introduce solid foods to infants, can influence the risk of overweight and obesity in childhood and later life.

 The overall aim of this research is to develop, implement and evaluate a pilot complex intervention to promote healthy infant feeding practices in primary care.
-A team of researchers from UCC, NUI Galway and Trinity College Dublin are currently working together in partnership with policymakers and practitioners including Mallow Primary Healthcare Centre to address 4 main objectives:
+A team of researchers from University College Cork (UCC), NUI Galway (NUIG) and Trinity College Dublin (TCD) are currently working together in partnership with policymakers and practitioners including Mallow Primary Healthcare Centre (MPHC) to address four main objectives:

-- To compile information from existing studies on the influence of early infant feeding practices on child outcomes.
+- To synthesise information from existing studies on the influence of early infant feeding practices on child outcomes

-- To increase our understanding of infant feeding practices in Ireland, and ways we may be able to help enhance these, via interviews with parents and health care workers.
+- To increase our understanding of infant feeding practices in Ireland, and ways we may be able to help enhance these, through interviews/focus groups with parents and healthcare workers

-- To develop and test an intervention for primary care to increase healthy early infant feeding practices, with a goal of improving childhood obesity outcomes.
+- To develop and test an intervention for primary care to increase healthy early infant feeding practices, with a goal of improving childhood obesity/overweight outcomes